aledevv/smarcess/README.md

 > [!WARNING]
 > **Weights are tuned using my chessboard and my pieces**.
-> If you want to use yours you have to fine-tune a new model (this applies to both corner and pieces detection)
+> If you want to use yours, you have to fine-tune a new model (this applies to both corner and pieces detection)

 > [!TIP]
 > I found useful **[this notebook](https://colab.research.google.com/github/roboflow-ai/notebooks/blob/main/notebooks/train-yolov8-object-detection-on-custom-dataset.ipynb)** to train the YOLOv8 model.

 ## Detection process
-1. When user makes a move a photo of their chessboard is taken
+1. When user makes a move, is taken a photo of their chessboard.
     <br> <img src="assets/photo.jpg" width="500"/>
-2. A first model detects corners of the chessboard
+2. A first model detects corners of the chessboard.
    <br> <img src="assets/corners.png" width="500"/>
-3. Image is cropped and transformed from 3D into 2D and squares position is mapped through a grid
+3. Image is cropped and transformed from 3D into 2D and squares position is mapped through a grid.
    <br> <img src="assets/grid.png" width="500"/>
 > [!NOTE]
 > Since the camera has wide angle the image results to be distorted, as a result the **grid could not be perfectly aligned** to the squares.
 An __offset__ parameter has been applied to adjust the grid position once the camera is set on a fixed position.